Special Educational Needs & Disabilities

-At Hartside, Mr Shawn Laws is the Designated Teacher for Looked after Children who works closely with Mrs Hodgson, the SENCO, to ensure all teachers in school understand the implications for those children who are looked after and/or have SEND.
+At Hartside, Mr Shawn Laws is the Designated Teacher for Looked after Children who works closely with Mrs Clarkson, the SENCO, to ensure all teachers in school understand the implications for those children who are looked after and/or have SEND.

 At Hartside we ensure that all pupils, regardless of their specific needs make the best possible progress.

-Our Special Educational Needs Co-ordinator is Mrs Hodgson.
+Our Special Educational Needs Co-ordinator is Mrs Clarkson.

 Our Special Educational Needs Governor is Mrs Hanlon.

-If you would like to speak to either Mrs Hodgson, or Mrs Hanlon, please contact the school.
+If you would like to speak to either Mrs Clarkson, or Mrs Hanlon, please contact the school.

 Additional policies related to children with SEND, can be found in the policies section of our website.

 Click on the relevant heading below to find out more information.